 Replacing annotations with PHP attributes – with Rector

-Published on Permalink
+Published by on .

-Rector - automated refactoring
+Rector for automated refactoring

-1. Install Rector
+1. Install Rector.

 composer require rector/rector --dev

-1. Create a configuration file called rector.php
+1. Create a configuration file called rector.php.

 <?php